samuel-jimenez/GramEditor/docs/src/development/debuggers.md

 # Using a debugger

-> **DISCLAIMER**: This is not documentation for [configuring Tehanu's debugger](../debugger.md).
+> **DISCLAIMER**: This is not documentation for [configuring Gram's debugger](../debugger.md).
-> Rather, it is intended to provide information on how to use a debugger while developing Tehanu itself to both Tehanu employees and external contributors.
+> Rather, it is intended to provide information on how to use a debugger while developing Gram itself to both Gram employees and external contributors.

-## Using Tehanu's built-in debugger
+## Using Gram's built-in debugger

-While the Tehanu project is open you can open the `New Process Modal` and select the `Debug` tab.
-There you can see to debug configurations to debug Tehanu with, one for GDB and one for LLDB.
-Select the configuration you want and Tehanu will build and launch the binary.
+While the Gram project is open you can open the `New Process Modal` and select the `Debug` tab.
+There you can see to debug configurations to debug Gram with, one for GDB and one for LLDB.
+Select the configuration you want and Gram will build and launch the binary.

 Please note, GDB isn't supported on arm Macbooks